 Textbook: This textbook is designed for independent learning and contains many activities to help you learn!
 The Key terms and definitions are the best places to start.
 Students should make flashcards of these key terms and carry them around for quick study and review.
-Your textbook has a study guide that can be used to review material.
-Answers can be made available upon request to the instructor.
+Davis Advantage has self-quizzing to help study.